 Dogs come in different shapes and sizes, some naturally skinnier while other much bulkier.
 The coats are also coarser for some and lighter for others.
 These are some of the most important factors to be aware of when deciding whether or not you need a dog heating pad.

-Some dogs definitely require external help to maintain a healthy body temperature.
+Some dogs definitely require external help to maintain healthy body temperature.
 I am talking about pregnant and nursing bitches, older and senior dogs, and obviously, puppies.

 Electric Dog Heating Pads